mjanv/elixir-demos/README.md

 - [blinker](blinker/README.md)

 > How to embed Elixir code on embedded devices ?
+This demo demonstrates how to blink a Led, while embedding a web app on a Raspberry Pi Zero.